Kripalu Maharaj: Kirti Mandir, Barsana

 Kirti Mandir is situated in Barsana, the birthplace of Radha rani.
 It is notable for being the only temple in the world dedicated to Kirti Maiya, Goddess Radha’s mother.
 A unique idol of baby Radha in her mother’s lap is the central attraction of the temple.
 Lakhs of devotees visit Kirti Mandir around Radhashtami, the birth anniversary of Radha rani.
 Alongside religious functions, the temple includes a charitable hospital and serves as a site for social welfare activities.

-TV appearances

-Jagadguru Shri Kripalu Ji Maharaj's discourses are broadcast daily on several religious TV channels, including DD India, Aastha TV, Sadhna TV, IBN 7, News24 and Sanskar TV.
-In the United States, his discourses are also broadcast everyday on TV Asia.
+Women's Education